marlonivo/Browser/README.md

 3. Then configures the labelled Add-On's, with the files from the `extensions` folder.

-4. Create a folder called `chrome` with a wide variety of simplicty making .css configuration files which include:
+4. Activate'S `toolkit.legacyUserProfileCustomizations.stylesheets` which is necessary for the Files within the folder `chrome` to take effectCreate a folder called `chrome` with a wide variety of simplicty making .css configuration files which include:
 - userChrome.css
 - userContent.css
 - userChrome.js

-5. Set a custom background which can be changed within the `.mozilla/firefox/xxxxx.default-release/chrome/img/` directory.
+5. Set a custom about:home which can be changed within the `.mozilla/firefox/xxxxx.default-release/chrome/img/` directory.

-6. At last copies my `prefs.js` to activate `toolkit.legacyUserProfileCustomizations.stylesheets` which is necessary for the Files within the folder `chrome` to take effect and also because some extensions store their settings in there.
+6. At last copies my `user.js`.

 ### 🟩 Installaion:
 ```